-Managers are probably used to their seasonal workers having more questions than their long-term staff.
-And this is totally understandable!
+Managers are probably used to their seasonal workers having more questions than their long-term staff; and this is totally understandable!
 They’re not in the office day in and day out.
-However, phone calls and emails are time-consuming and not productive methods to effectively communicate.
+However, phone calls and emails are time-consuming and not a productive method to effectively communicate with your employees.
 Additionally, your team shouldn’t have to wait hours or even days to get an answer – whether it’s about an incident or how to work the register or anything in-between – your employees deserve the opportunity to communicate with you in real-time.

 4. Don’t just bring everyone back

 When you need to bring seasonal workers back for the next season, don’t just bring everyone back.
 If you bring everyone back, completely ignoring performance, then you’re telling all your top employees that go above and beyond and work super hard, that it’s all just worthless.
-Because if anyone can get called back, no one will be engaged or productive in their performance.
+If anyone can get called back, no one will be engaged, productive or motivated in their performance.